dimagi/commcare-cloud/hosting_docs/source/reference/1-commcare-cloud/commands.md

 You can run this on a regular basis to avoid having to `yes` through the ssh prompts.
-Note that when you run this, you are implicitly trusting that at the moment you run it, there is no man-in-the-middle attack going on, the type of security breech that the SSH prompt is meant to mitigate against in the first place.
+Note that when you run this, you are implicitly trusting that at the moment you run it, there is no man-in-the-middle attack going on, the type of security breach that the SSH prompt is meant to mitigate against in the first place.

 ---